A-Nitram/Jaxxa-Rimworld/README.md

 -increased stack amount for OmniGel
 -Adds reverse cycle Cooler
 --Identical to the standard cooler except that it can be freely rotated after being placed.
+0.16
+-Update to Alpha 9
+-Removed "ED-MortarAmmo"
+--Similar feature now implimented in the base game
 ~~~

 ##License: